-MadLab is part of the Edinburgh International Science Festival, which is a forum for science events within a festival atmosphere.
-MadLab was formed more than ten years ago and during its existence has grown from a tiny workshop to a major event staged for science festivals around Europe and beyond (as far as Australia in fact).
-In this period over 75 000 MadLab kits have been built in more than a dozen countries.
+MadLab was formed more than twenty years ago and during its existence has grown from a tiny workshop to a major event staged for science festivals around Europe and beyond (as far as Australia in fact).
+In this period over 100 000 MadLab kits have been built in more than a dozen countries.
 It has featured on the BBC's "Blue Peter" and "Newsround" programmes, on national and international radio stations, and appeared in newspapers and popular science magazines.

 Our workshops attract a very broad range of people in terms of age, ability and social background.
 For most of them MadLab is their first opportunity to construct an electronic gadget.
-MadLab and the Edinburgh International Science Festival aim to broaden the exposure of people of all ages to interactive electronics.
+MadLab aims to broaden the exposure of people of all ages to interactive electronics.